Platoon (1988 video game): Reception

 However, other reviewers were less impressed by the game, and pointed out its flaws, such as its high difficulty level, its frustrating controls, and its lack of replay value.
-For instance, ACE gave the game a score of 53%, commenting that "Sluggish control responses and scrolling ruin the game's playability, while the garishly clashy display makes it unappealing stuff to look at."
+ACE gave the game a score of 53%, commenting that "Sluggish control responses and scrolling ruin the game's playability, while the garishly clashy display makes it unappealing stuff to look at."